Efficacy-Consulting/sentence-similarity-with-elasticindexing/README.md

 # sentence-similarity-with-elasticindexing
-Short wikipedia articles lookup using Google's USE (Universal Sentence Encoder) and Elastic Indexing
+Short news articles lookup using Google's USE (Universal Sentence Encoder) and Elastic Indexing

 ## Installation